malyabansalper/React-Fun-Projects/Expense Tracker App/README.md

 # Expense Tracker Application

  * This is a simple Expense Tracker Application made using ReactJs.
- * This is a fun project that I made while trying to learn and get hands dirty on React.
+ * This is a fun project that I made while trying to learn and get hands dirty with React.
  * In this application, I've used React components, React forms, event handlers,Hooks etc.
  *  **Hosted at : https://malya-reactjs-expense-tracker-app.netlify.app**